kfilanowski/Linked-List-Heap/README.txt

 DESCRIPTION:
 ------------------
-This program is a general database program for Employee records.
-It takes two files as input, admin.txt and faculty.txt, where both text files contain information about each Employee.
-It will create two tables, where each row is an employee.
-There are a number of operations that can be used, such as:
-0) Quit - Exits the program
-1) Intersect - Creates a new table from two tables comprised of records that have the same value for a specific attribute.
-2) Difference - Creates a new table comprised of records in one table but not another.
-3) Union - Creates a new table comprised of records that occur in both tables.
-4) Select - Creates a new table comprised of nodes having a value for a specific attribute
-5) Remove - Removes a table record by a matching ID.
-6) Print both tables.

-The program will be fairly picky with the input file, described in the section 'INPUT FILE'
+This program uses a Linked list to build a complete tree, and then applies a heapify on it.
+It takes one file as input, where the text file contains data about each node to be inserted into the tree.
+The program will print each level of the tree before and after the heapify.

 CONTENTS:
 ------------------